Camp Lejeune is a Marine base located in Jacksonville, North Carolina. Between January 1, 1953,…

 The Carlson Law Firm stands with the men and women who wear a uniform and their families alike.
 Our attorneys are ready to begin investigating your case.
 We will help you understand your rights and determine what your next steps should be.
 We will fight tirelessly on your behalf to get you the compensation you deserve.

 Despite knowing about the defects as early as 2000, 3M—the exclusive manufacturer of earplugs for deployed soldiers at the time—failed to disclose product defects to the proper officials.
-The defects in question led to a decrease in effectiveness of the earplugs supplied to the U.S. military.
+The defects in question led to a decrease in the effectiveness of the earplugs supplied to the U.S. military.

 What does the 3M earplug lawsuit allege?